RainbowJM/css-to-the-rescue-2223/README.md

 My goals for this week is/was to add one last section of firework show.
 And do the last final touch ups.

-For the 5th section I wanted to created a realistic firework show with gradient.
-When I was creating it I got in trouble. the whole show started glitching and I couldn't figure out why.
+For the 5th section, I wanted to create a realistic firework show with gradient.
+When I was creating it, I got in trouble.
+The whole show started glitching, and I couldn't figure out why.
-So I meant a branch of the show and created a other show.
+So I meant a branch of the show and created another show.

 The branch:
 - [Unexpected](https://github.com/RainbowJM/css-to-the-rescue-2223/tree/unexpected)
 ---
 # Reflection

-Like I said in the beginning at first I did not know nothing about CSS selectors.
+Like I said in the beginning, at first I did not know anything about CSS selectors.
 All web application that I have made I used `id` and `class`.
-For me this was a very intersting and eductive.
+For me, this was a very interesting and educative.
 I learned a lot about the CSS selector.

-It was very chalanging to only work with CSS selector, but I did it an make something out of it.
+It was very challenging to only work with CSS selector, but I did it and make something out of it.
 That works and does what it was intended to.

 ---